JevaughnFerguson/speedtrap/README.md

-Prograamming is life.
+Programming is life.
 One day matter will be programmed.
 The great programmer could be called God.